 Before coming to the Seminary, Oschwald served as pastor of New Hope Lutheran Church in Ossian, Ind.
 (1988–91), and as associate professor at China Lutheran Seminary in Hsinchu, Taiwan (1994–2002).
 From 2013 until 2017, Oschwald provided additional assistance to China Lutheran Seminary by serving as dean of the Master of Theology in its Luther Studies program.

-He received his Master of Divinity from Concordia Theological Seminary in Fort Wayne, Ind.
-(1983).
-He also holds an associate’s degree from Saint John’s College in Winfield, Kan.
-(1977); a bachelor’s degree from Concordia College in Ann Arbor, Mich.
-(1979); and a master’s degree and a Ph.D. from the University of Notre Dame in South Bend, Ind.
-(1987, 1993).
+He received his Master of Divinity (M.Div.) from Concordia Theological Seminary, Fort Wayne, Ind.
+He also holds an associate degree from St. John’s College, Winfield, Kan.; a bachelor’s degree from Concordia College, Ann Arbor, Mich. (now Concordia University, Ann Arbor); and a master’s degree and a Doctor of Philosophy (Ph.D.) from the University of Notre Dame, Notre Dame, Ind.

-Oschwald and his wife, Jill, have two daughters; Heather and Kirsten; a son, Peter; and five grandchildren.
+Oschwald and his wife, Jill, have two daughters, Heather and Kirsten; a son, Peter; and eight grandchildren.